LionOfJewdah/PhDify/append-title/README.md

 This is a cross-platform, cross-browser extension written using the [WebExtensions API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
 That's pretty lit IMO.
 If you're a big nerd, you might want to look at [the big new cross-platform extension API that's coming](https://browserext.github.io/browserext/).

+Note: when you install this extension, it may say "this extension wants to access all your data on sites within the usc.edu and piazza.com domains" or similar.
+Rest assured it is not collecting anything.
+All it does is textual substitution.
+You can see for yourself in regex-lib.js and append-title.js.
+It simply gives this notice because I have enabled the textual substitution script to run on those domains and no others.

 You can install the latest release versions of the extension from:
 * [Firefox][ffinstall]
 * [Chrome][crinstall]